Course Outline

 Meaning of ageing for Aboriginal and Torres Strait Islander peoples.

 Contexts of care – community care.
-Digital support for the elderly.
+Digital support for older people.

 Nursing roles in RACFs.
 Aged care funding.